 Interlibrary Loan service is designed to serve the research needs of Otterbein University faculty, staff and students.
-Alumni and community patrons may also use ILL if they become Friends of the Library.
-However, certain restrictions are placed on Friend usage.
-Friends are restricted to 15 requests per month, and are responsible for any fees we are assessed for acquiring an item.
-It can take article requests up to 5 days and material requests between 7-10 days, sometimes longer, from the date of your request to receive materials.
+Alumni and community patrons may also use ILL if they become Friends of the Library and are responsible for any fees we are assessed for acquiring an item.
+It can take article requests up to 5 days and material requests between 7-10 days from the date of your request to arrive.
 Occasionally there are items that we are not able to borrow and if this is the case you will be notified by email.
 Any requests for books available through OPAL or OhioLINK will be canceled and your item will be re-requested through that catalog.

 Distance Education Students: Access to Journals in Otterbein's Library